The Town Theatre Once Was Wonderland, Then The Palace Theatre

-The Town Theatre would have a good run for the next couple of decades, but, like the Olympic Theater, both would fall under management of the Panther Theater Corp. in the late 1960s and accused of, and arrested on, obscenity charges for showing adult films.
+The Town Theatre would have a good run for the next couple of decades, but, like the Olympic Theater, both would fall under the management of the Panther Theater Corp. in the late 1960s and be accused of, and arrested on, obscenity charges for showing adult films.
 According to the Times, arrests were made after District Attorney William J. McClusky and plainclothesman Charles S. Kubinski viewed “The Space Thing” and “Good Time With a Bad Girl” at the Town Theater.

-The Panther Theater Corp., out of New York City, would also lease drive-ins around the area including Star-lit Drive-In on outer Washington Street and the Black River Drive-In on Rt.
+The Panther Theater Corp., out of New York City, would also lease drive-ins around the area, including Star-lit Drive-In on outer Washington Street and the Black River Drive-In on Rt.
 3. Though the Town Theatre still showed Hollywood films such as the French Connection, every once in a while the manager would be arrested on obscenity charges.
-The Olympic Theater would find itself closed down in 1973 and in limbo for a number of years followed by more inactivity until it was demolished in 1988.
+The Olympic Theater would find itself closed down in 1973 and in limbo for a number of years, followed by more inactivity until it was demolished in 1988.